an online resource for getting your village built

 Receive 10% off your plan set purchase by signing up for a Village Builder Membership!

-Please review our License Agreement prior to purchasing a plan set.
+Please review our License Agreement and contact us with any questions prior to purchasing a plan set.

 Opportunity Village Sleeping Pod

 The Opportunity Village sleeping pod design offers an ultra-simple, low-cost housing option.
 They are composed of modular panels that utilize standard dimensions of lumber and 4x8 sheets of plywood.
 The technique reduces waste and easily accommodates volunteer labor.
-To build Opportunity Villages we would construct the panels off site, and then transport the panels to the site for a barn raising on the last Saturday of the month.
+To build Opportunity Villages we constructed the panels off site, and then transported the panels to the site for a barn raising on the last Saturday of the month.

 This example is 80 sq. ft. but panels can be added, subtracted, or rearranged to create any desired size.
 We built them on pier blocks so that they can be picked up and moved on a flat bed trailer when necessary.